leisurelyrcxf/cmoult/cmoult/CMoult.md

 }
 ```

 The function ` um_frame* um_unwind (um_data* dbg, const char* target, um_frame** cache, int flags) ` is implemented with the libdw api `dwfl_getthread_frames`.
-The old function in libuminati has some bugs, thus I decided to write my own version of this function, but I still backed up the old function.
+The old function in libuminati has some bugs, thus I decided to write my own version of this function, but I still backed up the old version.

 ```CPP
 static int frame_callback (Dwfl_Frame *dwfl_frame, void *callback_arg){